 - 8. If it is determined during the year that sufficient amounts have not been budgeted, state statute allows adoption of supplemental budgets when moneys are available to increase legal spending authority. - 9.
 Unexpended appropriations lapse at year-end unless encumbered by resolution of the School Board. - 10.
 Formal budgetary integration is employed as a management control device during the year for the General Fund and special revenue funds. - 11.
-Budgets for the General Fund and each major special revenue fund are adopted on a basis consistent with US GAAP. - 12.
-The following reconciles the US GAAP Basis fund balance to the budgetary basis fund balance for the General Fund as of June 30, 2023:
+Budgets for the General Fund and each major special revenue fund are adopted on a basis consistent with generally accepted accounting principles (GAAP). - 12.
+The following reconciles the US GAAP Basis fund balance to the budgetary basis fund balance for the General Fund as of June 30, 2024:

-US GAAP basis fund balance \$ 1,199,458

-Less: portion comprised of

-unspent Impact Aid revenue (557,237)
+US GAAP basis fund balance \$ 1,100,190 Less: portion comprised of unspent Impact Aid revenue (783,100)

-Budgetary basis fund balance
+Budgetary basis fund balance \$ 317,090